How to Grow Dracunculus Plants in your Garden

 Flowers: Early summer.

-Flower Details: Red, Purple.
+Red, Purple.
 Dracunculus have a distinctive Spadix and Spathe.
 Pungent fragrance.

 Foliage: Herbaceous.
 Green.
 Streaked.
 Reniform.

 Tuber: 3 to 6 inches (8 to 15 cm).
 Autumn.
 Spacing 12 inches (30 cm).

 Sow Inside: Germination time: one to six months.
 Temperature: 60 to 65°F (16 to 18°C).
 Sow at the end of winter or the start of spring.
 Transplant outdoors following the last frost.

 Requirements and care: Full or partial shade.
 Good drainage.
 Rich Soil, Humus, Alkaline soil.
 Mix in organic material.
 Spring mulch.
 Regular watering during the growing period.
 Propagate: by dividing in the autumn.

 Miscellaneous: Its fragrance attracts masses of flies, so you may need to think carefully about which part of the garden that you grow Dracunculus.